 Lastly, I vow to care; not only about your child, but also you too!
 Being involved in the Growing Kind community is an opportunity for you to experience self-care and join a village.
 After all, we are all on this sleep-deprived, caffeine-restricted, supervised-toileting-trips journey together right?
 It takes a village to raise a child; come join ours and let me support you!

 1. Give Back to the Community

-We make monthly donations to Perinatal Anxiety and Depression Australia (PANDA).
-We have also donated prizes to charities and events including The Big Latch On, Fire Victims Australia and Warrior Mail.
+We make monthly donations to Babe Give Back.
+We have also donated prizes to charities and events including PANDA, The Big Latch On, Fire Victims Australia and Warrior Mail.

 2. Care for the Environment

 We use recycled or reusable packaging wherever possible.
 Our canvas drawstring bags are sustainable made and can be reused as library bags or toy storage.

 We acknowledge and respect that families are their childs first teacher.
 We help guide, support and educate families on latest early childhood research.
 We share inspiring quotes and spread kindness across our social media platforms.

 4. Enhance the social and emotional wellbeing of our next generation